longturn/freeciv21/docs/Playing/faq.rst

 Other
 -----

-This subsection of the Gameplay section is a catchall area for questions don't fit nicely into the other subsections.
+This subsection of the Gameplay section is a catchall area for questions do not fit nicely into the other subsections.

 Can I change settings or rules to get different types of games?